stevenferrer/solr-go/README.md

 # Helios
-An Apache Solr client written in Go.
+Solr client written in Go

 ## Goals
 The primary goal of this project is to support the five fundamental operations in Apache Solr (query, index, delete, commit, and optimize) using (for now) JSON requests.